Lisa-Fink/Chat-App/chat-app-server/README.md

 ### Create a Server

 - `POST /servers`: Create a new server.
-Also creates a UserServer for the user sending the request, with a role of Creator (1)
+Also creates a UserServer for the user sending the request, with a role of Creator (1) and a General Channel.
   - Request:
     ```json
     {